 The Goodnature A24 Rat & Mouse Trap

 The A24 Rat & Mouse Traps uses safe, non-toxic lure without the use of any poisons.
 The trap also eliminates the need to reset after every strike, and reduce exposure to rodents.
-When rats or mice enter the A24, they are quickly and humanely dispatched.
-When used outside, scavengers can clean up the remains after a rodent is quickly and humanely killed.
+When rats or mice enter the A24, they are quickly dispatched.
+When used outside, scavengers can clean up the remains after a rodent is quickly killed.
 Because no poisons are involved, there is not a danger to the environment and other animals.
 It is a h3 alternative to rodenticides that is safe, easy, and automatic.

 While rodenticides are a cheap alternative to non-toxic trapping, the cons below heavily outweigh the pros.